Ender 3 V2 – How good is it?

 The power supply is incorporated into the base of the machine, unlike the original Ender 3.
 It’s also been upgraded to a genuine Meanwell Power Supply, which makes it more reliable and safer.
 Unfortunately, this machine in particular uses tinned connections, which I would highly recommend you replace since they could pose a safety hazard.
 Like most of these companies machines, this one in particular does have properly functioning thermal runaway protection enabled.
 The only ventilation for the power supply is where the intake fan is located and is something that I would like to see revised in the future.
 All the components, although they are properly contained, are fairly segmented in their locations.
 For instance, the power supply has its own enclosure as well as the motherboard.
 While this isn’t really a problem, is can be inconvenient when doing repairs since you have to open up two different compartments within the base of the machine.

-This machine uses only 1 Z axis, which is fine with this particular set of features.
+This machine uses only one Z axis, which is fine with this particular set of features.
 If you’re looking to add a direct extruder, however, you will want to upgrade to a dual Z axis setup since the X carriage is very easy to move.
 Because this machine comes with a Bowden tube setup, most of the weight is taken off the X carriage, and this hasn’t been an issue for me as yet.

 So how would I rate this machine overall?
 Well I’ve used this exact model for both my contract work as well my own personal projects for well over a year now and can say that I’m very pleased with its operation.
 Other than some very minor tweaks, it’s been my go-to machine for anything that fit’s it’s build size.
 It’s for this reason that I give it a solid 8/10.
 For the price, it’s well worth the money, and I’ve actually been debating whether to pick up another.
 But is this the best that this machine has to offer?
-Well, I’m going to be doing a series of upgrades to see which one’s might be worth it and comparing it to the newer release, so keep an eye out for those videos.
+Well, I’m going to be doing a series of upgrades to see which one’s might be worth it and comparing it to the newer release, so keep an eye out for that article.

 I’ve started creating downloadable support files and mods for the machines I’ve reviewed, so if you’re looking from some additional information, I would suggest you follow the link in the description below.
 Thank you for watching, and I hope to see you again soon.
 Thank you and take care.